Glyphack/Glyphack/content/blog/rt.md

 Now I have a collection that I really like.
 I might add more or less stuff to them but it's almost enough for my entire life.

 So I created this website where we can share and find interesting blogs.
+It's essentially, a recommendation system created by people.